-When dissatisfaction at a volunteering conference that had little topics around leadership, Bendigo Health partnered with Barwon Health in 2015 to host Australia’s First Leadership in Health Volunteering Conference.
-In order to build a one-day fit for purpose conference, Bendigo Health and Barwon Health worked with the LOHVE Network to source topics and speakers that were of greatest need and interest for the Network.|
+|2015||Bendigo Health partnered with Barwon Health to host Australia’s First Leadership in Health Volunteering Conference which was a one-day fit for purpose conference, built in collaboration with the LOHVE Network to source topics and speakers that were of greatest need and interest for the Network.|

-In 2017 The Ministerial Council for Volunteers commenced in Victoria with the health sector being represented by one of our LOHVE members.
-Zoe Waters (Barwon Health) was appointed to the MAC for a period of two years to help government and the wider volunteering sector to better understand the needs, challenges and opportunities for the health sector volunteers and their leaders.|
+|2017||The Ministerial Advisory Council (MAC) for Volunteers commenced in Victoria.
+LOHVE and health sector represented by member Zoe Waters (Barwon Health) who was appointed to help government and the wider volunteering sector fully understand needs, challenges and opportunities for health sector volunteers and their leaders.|

 We value feedback from patients, family members and carers.